crmne/paolino.me/_posts/2025-07-09-async-ruby-is-the-future.md

 Try creating 10,000 threads and the OS scheduler starts to struggle.
 The overhead becomes crushing.
 Yet modern AI apps need to handle thousands of concurrent conversations.

-These aren't separate issues -- they're all symptoms of the same architectural mismatch.
-LLM communication is fundamentally different from traditional background jobs.
+These aren't separate issues.
+They're all symptoms of the same mismatch: LLM communication is fundamentally different from traditional background jobs.

 [^1]: [Samuel Williams][]' [fiber-vs-thread performance comparison](https://github.com/socketry/performance/tree/adfd780c6b4842b9534edfa15e383e5dfd4b4137/fiber-vs-thread)

 ## Understanding Concurrency: Threads vs Async

-To understand why LLM applications are async's perfect use case -- and why Ruby's implementation is so elegant -- we need to build up from first principles.
+To understand why, we need to build up from first principles.

 ### The Hierarchy: Processes, Threads, and Fibers